 Yes.
 A BioProtect III Walk-In Clean Air and Containment Cabinet houses the FACSAria II.
 The BioProtect III is a specialty type Class II biological safety enclosure designed to offer personnel, product, and environmental protection from potentially aerosolized biological hazards.
 When a sort has a biohazard potential, a biohazard form must be completed prior to each sort via iLab.

 - Can I run fluorochrome X with fluorochrome Y?

-To determine the spectral overlap of varied fluorochromes visit www.bdbiosciences.com/spectra/ in the Links page.
+To determine the spectral overlap of varied fluorochromes visit BD Biosciences or FluoroFinder.
 Select fluorochromes from the list and compare their excitation and emission wavelengths to get an idea of compatibility.
-Fluorochromes whose emission peaks overlap completely cannot be used together (GFP and FITC for example).
+Fluorochromes whose emission peaks overlap completely may not be used together.

 - How many cells do I need for each tube?
 What should the volume be?